-State Employees working in the Judicial Center are eligible to use the Wellness and Fitness Center as well.
+State Employees working in the Judicial Center and the Taney County Health Department of Branson or Forsyth are eligible to use the Wellness and Fitness Center as well.
 The Wellness Center is open 24 hours per day, 7 days per week.
 If you wish to utilize the facility outside of working hours, which are noted from 8:00 a.m. through 5:00 p.m., Monday through Friday, access is to be gained by swiping the bar-code on the back of your ID badge.
 There is one outside entrance with a reader.
 This access is located on the lower level of the Administration Building (next to Information Technology), facing Highway 160.